wwchen21227/newman-docker-tests/README.md

-# Newman docker tests for postman collections
+# Newman docker for running postman collections

-This repository is contained the boilerplate on how to run postman collections by using docker newman (postman cli).
+This repository contained the boilerplate on how to run postman collections by using docker newman (postman cli) and generate html report.

 ## How to start
 There are two approaches of running the postman collections in this repo,